Centre for Forensic Neuroscience

 Is this a therapy session?

-Can a partner or therapist suggest questions?
+Can a partner or therapist identify areas they want addressed?

 Can medication or anxiety affect the examination?